scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

   say that the outliers are treated as though they have no influence, while RobustWeightedEstimator acknowledge the presence of outliers but it bounds their influence on the prediction.
 * RobustWeightedEstimator provides a weight output that can be considered as an "outlying score".
-* RobustWeightedEstimator can use regularization that is part of SGD algorithms.
+* RobustWeightedEstimator can use any regularization that is part of SGD algorithms.

 And the cons.